 In 2014, I devised a poetry trail of 9.5 miles that takes the walker through Marsden and out onto the hills.
 I researched it at my desk, talked to a couple of the poets that I wanted to feature, then wrote up my inaugural poetry trail walk as a blog post.

-The trail has evolved a bit since then.
-And may do further, in that whilst the broad route has stayed the same (at around 9.5 miles in length), there have been additional poets and poems added.
-These came through my desk research or through the poets in question getting in touch with me, which is always so cool.
+Since Trail #1.0, there have been additional poets and poems added.
+These came through my desk research or through the poets in question getting in touch with me, which is always very cool.

 I (or anyone else, really) could extend the trail east, south or north to bring in new places and poets.
 But for now, this is it.